-Here are three strategies for increasing secure file sharing use among employees.
+Here are three strategies for increasing secure file sharing use among employees

 1. Emphasize ease of use

-Even conscientious employees will usually prioritize convenience over strict adherent to the rules.
+Even conscientious employees will usually prioritize convenience over strict adherence to the rules.
 They want to do their jobs as efficiently as possible, and if a particular policy is seen as an obstacle, it will likely be ignored.

 2. Establish strong incentives